spack/spack/lib/spack/docs/packaging_guide.rst

 --------------------------

-In general, you should not have to do much differently in your install method than you would when installing a pacakge on the command line.
+In general, you should not have to do much differently in your install method than you would when installing a package on the command line.
 In fact, you may need to do *less* than you would on the command line.

 Spack tries to set environment variables and modify compiler calls so